 We have a purpose built classroom and a large outdoor area.
 We also have access to a hall and nature garden, trim trail and school field/playground.
-We will be offering a fixed arrangement of 30 hours provision from Easter 2018.
+We offer a fixed arrangement of 30 hours provision for 3 year olds.

 The curriculum is based upon the EYFS curriculum and assessed with the use of a document called Development Matters.
 We aim to provide a creative and rigorous curriculum that prepares our children well for the challenges of Year 1.
 All of our children are treated as individuals and adjustments are made to their needs and interests.
 We use Letters and Sounds as our approach to teaching phonics in FS1 and FS2.
 In literacy in FS2 we also do some Talk for Writing.
 We learn to do joined up handwriting from the beginning of FS2, if appropriate.
 Every term we hold progress meetings with parents/carers and discuss their child's progress in all 17 areas of learning.
 Each child has a progress tracker in their Learning Journey which is available to parents/carers at any time.